Some effectivity questions for plane Cremona transformations

-\part Suppose that $L(g)$ is not the logarithm of a quadratic unit; if $\ch k=p>0$ assume also that $k$ is algebraic and that $L(g)$ is not an integral multiple of $\log p$.
+\part (= Theorem \ref{4.13}) Suppose that $L(g)$ is not the logarithm of a quadratic unit; if $\ch k=p>0$ assume also that $k$ is algebraic and that $L(g)$ is not an integral multiple of $\log p$.
 Then some power of $g$ is tight.
+If also $n$ is sufficiently divisible, then the normal closure $\langle\langle g^n\rangle\rangle$ does not contain $g$, so is a non-trivial normal subgroup of $Cr_2(k)$. \noproof \end{theorem}